-Similarly, for whipping and baking items, making use of a blender, instead of a beater, may lead to over-mixing.
+Similarly, for whipping and baking items, making use of a blender, instead of electric whisk, may lead to over-mixing.
 This can lead to the wrong texture and taste of your final bakery product.

 So, as you may notice that it becomes essential to know where to use each one specifically.

 Keep in mind that some handheld blenders may offer you the beater attachments too.
 In this case, you can use the blender with the beater attachments in place of an electric beater itself.